Casehero

 The operations of Wal-Mart in Europe, specifically Germany, failed due to some factors.
 First of all, Wal-Mart had a wrong entry strategy.
 It acquired 74 Interspar’s stores.
 Before the acquisition, the company was already the weakest player in the market.

-The Interspar’s stores were situated in a less rich region, and within the industry, it had the lowest returns and highest logistics costs.
+Interspar’s stores were situated in a less rich region, and within the industry, they had the lowest returns and highest logistics costs.
 Customers in these regions opted for general grocery chains.
-The purchase of Interspar is regarded as an over-priced since the same chain of stores purchased by its former company two years ago at a cost seven times lower than the amount Wal-Mart paid.
+The purchase of Interspar is regarded as over-priced since the same chain of stores was purchased by its former company two years ago at a cost seven times lower than the amount Wal-Mart paid.

 Q2.
 Hindsight has 20-20 vision.
 Write a one-page memo to Mike Duke, President & CEO, International Division, Wal-Mart, that summarizes what marketing insights Wal-Mart should have learned from its German misadventure.
 Duke was in charge of all Wal-Mart international operations in 2006 when Wal-Mart decided to leave Germany.